waysidemapping/pinhead-map-icons/README.md

 I've been gradually cleaning up the seed icons by scaling them to the same size, conflating duplicates, improving names, removing SVG cruft, and manually improving legibility.
 I've also been splitting out certain icon elements into standalone icons, such as taking the NPS "wine" icon and creating two additional icons: `wine_glass` and `wine_bottle`.

 And finally, the icons come from the likes of you!
 I myself have been addings some totally new icons I've designed in support of [themap.is](https://github.com/waysidemapping/themap.is).
-We're looking for contributors to grow and sustain this icon library.
+I'm hoping for contributors to grow and sustain this icon library.
 Keep reading if you're interested.

 ## Contributing